Leandran/Weather-APP/README.md

 # A Weather-APP that takes input from the user and returns the weather forecast for the specified location

+# Technologies and tools

+* Node.js
+* Express.js
-# Created using Node.js, Express.js and openweathermap.org API
+* openweathermap.org API